Gambling has been defined in a variety of ways but can be best described as “putting something of value at risk on an out come that is due to chance.”

 You would perhaps say that coming to us is equivalent to going to jail.
 But at Solace Asia, we treat you, not punish you.We teach you to derive pleasure out of the simple things in life and not obtain pleasure from compulsive gambling.
 We stabilise the reward system of your brain and make you realise that you don’t need an artificial external stimulus such as gambling to be happy.
 To achieve this, we heal you from your pleasure dysfunction.

 Addicts have a disease of pleasure.
 You have lost the natural ability to feel pleasure in life.
 The gambling has hijacked your brain's reward circuit.
 It's not your fault that you are this way.
 Everything you did in active addiction was a result of suffering from a pleasure disorder.

-In rehab, we will treat you as a patient, not a criminal because as with every illness, you deserve treatment, not punishment.
+In our gambling rehab centre Malaysia, we will treat you as a patient, not a criminal because as with every illness, you deserve treatment, not punishment.
 At Solace Asia, our program of recovery consists of fun, sober activities that will enable you to enjoy life.
-We practice fun - we will take you to meet your inner child, send you sailing, flying, and rock climbing.
+At Solace Asia- gambling rehab centre Malaysia, we practice fun - we will take you to meet your inner child, send you sailing, flying, and rock climbing.
 We will find you a sport or hobby that you enjoy, which will help return your pleasure system to function normally much in the same manner that physical rehabilitation returns speech and movement in stroke patients.
 We will not only help you arrest your addiction, but use various therapies from psychology to the arts to awaken you to yourself.
 As Shakespeare said: To thine own self, be true!